Two boxing gloves are about to hit, and two flags are behind them — one has Surfshark's logo, and the other has an IPVanish logo.

 Split tunneling

 Also known as Bypasser at Surfshark, split tunneling means that only a part of your information (of your choosing, of course) goes through a VPN.
 It helps separate activities that need a VPN from those that don’t.
-Both IPVanish and Surfshark use it.
+Both IPVanish and Surfshark offer it.

 Kill Switch